 - Skin – tries to find regions in the scene that are likely to be skin tones (and therefore people) using pixel level classifier trained incrementally using Ripple Down Rules.

-- RDR – an Ripple Down Rules based predictor (i.e. incrementally trained decision tree) that tries to pick between 1, 2 and 3 depending on scene and historical properties.
+- RDR – a Ripple Down Rules based predictor (i.e. incrementally trained decision tree) that tries to pick between 1, 2 and 3 depending on the scene and historical properties.

 You can watch the short video for yourself here: